gizzmo123456/Simple-Unity-Node-Editor/README.md

 [ ] Fix node outputs using itself for pin size it should use the node that it is connecting to.
 [ ] Finish applying LockNodesInPlaymode.
 It might be worth moving this in to the node data.
+[Fixed] Fix BaseNodeGraphData, generating incorrect node size when there is zero pins.

 # ##
 [ ] move node size functions into nodeData